Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Proofs of Theorems

-\begin{remark} By \cite[Proposition 5.2]{Maso1992}, the uniform convergence guarantees that $\risk_n$ $\Gamma$-converges to $\risk$ on $r\Ball_{\Banach}$ when $n\to\infty$ for any $r>0$.
-Some lemmas can be proved by the techniques of the $\Gamma$-convergence such as Lemma \ref{Lma:RERM}.
-But, all convergent results of $f_n^{\lambda}$ can not be proved directly by the fundamental theorems of the $\Gamma$-convergence.
-To reduce the different concepts in the proof, the $\Gamma$-convergence is not discussed here.
-Even though Condition (II$'$) is weaker than Condition (II), we can still prove Lemma \ref{Lma:L-Cont} when substituted into Condition (II$'$).
-Roughly speaking, we replace the strong condition of uniform convergence to the weak condition of pointwise convergence with the additional condition of the generalized data and the loss functions which can be checked independent of the original problems. \end{remark}
+\begin{remark} According to \cite[Proposition 5.2]{Maso1992}, the uniform convergence guarantees that $\risk_n$ $\Gamma$-converges to $\risk$ on $r\Ball_{\Banach}$ when $n\to\infty$ for any $r>0$.
+Some lemmas can be proved using the techniques of $\Gamma$-convergence, such as Lemma \ref{Lma:RERM}.
+However, not all convergent results of $f_n^{\lambda}$ can be directly proven by the fundamental theorems of $\Gamma$-convergence.
+To circumvent the introduction of multiple concepts in the proof, the $\Gamma$-convergence is not addressed in this article.
+Even though Condition (II$'$) is less stringent compared to Condition (II), we can still prove Lemma \ref{Lma:L-Cont}, when it is substituted for Condition (II$'$).
+Roughly speaking, the strong condition of uniform convergence is replaced by the weak condition of pointwise convergence together with the additional condition of linear-functional data and loss functions, which can be checked independent on the original problems. \end{remark}